-General nutrition rules still apply.
-This means staying hydrated, not skipping meals and being mindful of your caffeine and alcohol intake.
-Both can directly impact your mood or anxiety level, Dr. Cora says.
-“You may want to discuss with your doctor if you can drink caffeine or alcohol, and if so, how frequently and how much in order to stay healthy,” she adds.
+Of course, general nutrition rules still apply.
+This means staying hydrated, not skipping meals, and being mindful of your caffeine and alcohol intake.
+Dr. Fernandez-Turner says.
+“It’s a good idea to discuss with your doctor if you should drink caffeine or alcohol based on your personal health history and goals, and if so, how frequently in order to stay healthy,” she adds.

-Being mindful of the healthy foods entering your body is also effective, especially when it comes to combating cravings.
-"Appreciate each smell, food texture and taste for each food," Dr. Cora says.
+Being present and mindful while we eat is another effective tool that can combat cravings or overeating.
+“Try to notice the way your food smells, tastes, and feels as you eat it,” Dr. Fernandez-Turner says.
 And take note of how the nutritious snacks and meals make you feel afterward.
 Some people who move to a mostly plant-based diet, for instance, often notice that their energy and focus are sustained throughout the day.

 It may take days or weeks before you start to feel the mood-boosting effects of a better diet.
 It depends on how many changes you make.
 Lasting transformation doesn’t happen overnight, but the healthy choices you make each day build on each other.
 In time, you’ll see the positive results in both your mind and body.